 Shortly after joining the City of Atlanta government, Lydia was faced with managing the City’s communications in response to the COVID-19 pandemic, racial justice demonstrations, and a highly charged presidential and U.S. Senate election cycle.
 Lydia’s prior experience leading federal government communications for two U.S. presidential administrations, a U.S. Member of Congress, several federal agencies, and big-city Mayors, equipped her with the tools needed to work through Atlanta’s challenges.
 She has led national communications strategies from healthcare reform and racial equity to major health crises, such as the Ebola and Zika virus outbreaks and lead contamination in the U.S. City of Flint, Michigan.

 During this session, Lydia will share strategies and tactics for managing reactive (crisis) communications and rebounding to resume focus on the City’s strategic priorities.
 The presentation will highlight how to pull up from the under-tow of crisis communications and push forward on proactive strategic messaging.

-Lydia Sermons, Chief Communications Strategist, City of Atlanta, Mayor Keisha Lance Bottoms, Office of Communications
+Lydia Sermons, Former Chief Communications Strategist, City of Atlanta, Mayor Keisha Lance Bottoms, Office of Communications

 Recovering After a Crisis: Strategies to Heal Brand Reputation